Trafficode/wlab_mobilestation/mobilestation/README.md

 # TODO
 * Verify cpu usage
 * Storing not properly published samples to flash memory and resending
-* Sim800l commands: builtin retries
+* Sim800l commands: builtin retries, some command returns error from time to time
+  * AT+CSTT="internet","",""
+  * AT+CIPSTATUS
 * Enable DC/DC instead of LDO
 * Why modem is blinking
 * Power saving modes